Lawin0129/NFS-World-Offline/README.md

 | `FakeFreeroamPlayers`  | `false`  | When set to `true`, this will add about 10 fake players driving around the map. |

 NOTE: The `FakeFreeroamPlayers` feature may be a bit buggy.
 Players don't appear on the map sometimes and can cause the game to become really slow.
 If this happens, try entering and exiting the safehouse until they appear.
+# Server Editor
+- `ServerEditor.exe` is forked from `soapbox-race-offline-1.9.0` then improved and modified to work with my offline server.
+- You can use Server Editor to modify driver information, import drivers, export drivers, set holiday and more.
+- If `ServerEditor.exe` doesn't run, you should install [.NET Framework 3.5](https://www.microsoft.com/en-gb/download/details.aspx?id=21).
 # NFS World Server Emulator Setup
 1) Install [NodeJS](https://nodejs.org/en/).
 2) [Download](https://github.com/Lawin0129/NFS-World-Offline/archive/refs/heads/main.zip) and extract NFS World Offline to a safe location.
 3) Run "start.bat", some required dependencies will be installed if it's your first time running this.
-Once finished it should say "listening on port 3550".
+Once finished, it should say "listening on port 3550".
 4) Look below for the "[Launching the Game](#launching-the-game)" section.
 ## Launching the Game
 When you have started the server, you can launch the game using one of the following methods: